 An example of government action under the integrative référentiel is the Public Policy for Food and Nutritional Sovereignty and Security in Cali, Colombia, analyzed in this book by Castelhano, Henry and Rankin (see chapter 13).
-Stimulated by national advances, 17 in 2009 the Municipality of Cali initiated the construction of a municipal policy in a participatory manner, through the Food and Nutritional Security Roundtables, culminating with the regulation of the policy through Agreement No. 0470 of 2019.
+Stimulated by national advances, in 2009 the Municipality of Cali initiated the construction of a municipal policy in a participatory manner, through the Food and Nutritional Security Roundtables, culminating with the regulation of the policy through Agreement No. 0470 of 2019.
 The policy seeks to "improve the quality of life of the population of Santiago de Cali through constant, coordinated and intersectoral action on food and nutritional security" (Concejo de Santiago de Cali, 2019).
 The policy is governed by 11 principles, namely integrality, considering that all food sovereignty and food security strategies and actions are elements that act in a coordinated and integrated manner in the food management process; universality, seeking to guarantee the

-^{16.} Sustainable food system is a food system that provides food security and nutrition for all in a way that does not compromise the economic, social and environmental basis for generating food security and nutrition for future generations (HLPE, 2014).
+16. Sustainable food system is a food system that provides food security and nutrition for all in a way that does not compromise the economic, social and environmental basis for generating food security and nutrition for future generations (HLPE, 2014).

-^{17.} Following Castelhanos, Henry and Rankin (chapter 13), we refer to the National Food and Nutrition Plan (PNAN) established in 1999, and the National Food Security Policy, in 2008, with its respective National Food Security and Nutrition Plan (2012-2019).
-In fact, several countries have established national food and nutrition policies or strategies, examples of which include the National Food Security and Nutrition Strategy 2013-2021 (Peru, 2013), the National Food and Nutrition Policy of Chile (Chile, 2017), the National Food Security and Nutrition Policy 2011-2013 of Costa Rica (Costa Rica, 2011) and the National Food and Nutrition Policy of Brazil (Brazil, 2013).
+17. Following Castelhanos, Henry and Rankin (chapter 13), we refer to the National Food and Nutrition Plan (PNAN) established in 1999, and the National Food Security Policy, in 2008, with its respective National Food Security and Nutrition Plan (2012-2019).
+In fact, several countries have established national food and nutrition policies or strategies, examples of which include the National Food Security and Nutrition Strategy 2013-2021 (Peru, 2013), the National Food and Nutrition Policy of Chile (Chile, 2017), the National Food Security and Nutrition Policy of Brazil (Brazil, 2013).
 Often developed by Ministries of Health and/or Agriculture, these plans often face the challenges of implementation, broader intersectoral dialogue, and continuity given changes in government.